Bank to relaunch bond buys within two months - Reuters poll

 GLOOMY OUTLOOK

-More QE in October would put Bank ahead of the pack globally.
+More QE in October would put the BoE ahead of the pack globally.
 The Federal Reserve also looks set to make a fresh effort to invigorate the faltering U.S. recovery later on Wednesday, though only minor steps are expected.

 Like its other European economic peers, Britain has ruled out any significant fiscal stimulus as a means of boosting the economy while it tries to reduce its large budget deficit.